darrenfoong/battleships/README.md

 A very simple game to learn how to use serverless technology on Amazon Web Services.

+# Prerequisites

+- Python 3
+- AWS SAM CLI
+  - Use `pip install --user aws-sam-cli`.
+  - `sam` is in `~/.local/bin`.
+You can find the actual folder with `python -m site --user-base`.
+  - On Linux: don't use [Homebrew](https://github.com/aws/aws-sam-cli/issues/1424).

+# Running locally

+TODO

+# Deploying

+TODO

 # Architecture

 - Front-end: React single-page application hosted on Amazon S3.